 In the Market

-In the market area at the Surrey Tree Lighting Festival there were also half-hour Meet & Greet sessions with Mickey and Minnie Mouse at 1:00, 2:00, 3:00, 4:00 and 5:00 pm.
+In the market area at the Surrey Tree Lighting Festival in 2019 there were also half-hour Meet & Greet sessions with Mickey and Minnie Mouse at 1:00, 2:00, 3:00, 4:00 and 5:00 pm.
 There were also short half-hour performances from Rejean Bussieres, Shelley Eckstein, Angels on High, Norma McKnight, Olin Brinx, La Trompette de Noel, Krystel Dos Santos and Bre McDaniel throughout the day.

 In addition to the above mentioned live entertainment, activities at the Surrey Tree Lighting Festival most years include ice-carving demonstrations, miniature train rides, a Christmas market, photos with Santa Claus, road hockey games, a Ferris wheel to ride and crafts and storytelling for children.
 Also at the event most years are food trucks and a giant snow globe.